openenclave/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

           -c ${CMAKE_SOURCE_DIR}/MyEnclave.conf -k private.pem)
 ```

-Readers are encouraged to look for complete examples under */path/to/OpenEnclave_InstallDir*/share/openenclave/samples directory.
+Readers are encouraged to look for complete examples under
+*/path/to/OpenEnclave_InstallDir*/share/openenclave/samples directory.

 ## Migrate Enclave Settings

-**Enclave Settings**, also known as **Enclave Metadata**, refers to information consumed by enclave loaders to instantiate enclaves, such as heap size, stack size, number of trusted hardware threads (i.e., number of TCS's), etc.
+**Enclave Settings**, also known as **Enclave Metadata**, refers to information
+consumed by enclave loaders to instantiate enclaves, such as heap size, stack
+size, number of trusted hardware threads (i.e., number of TCS's), etc.

-Enclave settings are specified in human readable text formats by enclave developers, referred to as *configuration files*.
-Both Intel SGX SDK and Open Enclave SDK provide tools to compile configuration files into their binary form and embed them into the final enclave image.
-However, they differ in both format and feature set.
+Enclave settings are specified in human readable text formats by enclave
+developers, referred to as *configuration files*.
+Both Intel SGX SDK and Open
+Enclave SDK provide tools to compile configuration files into their binary form
+and embed them into the final enclave image.
+However, they differ in both
+format and feature set.

 ### Configuration File Formats

-The Intel SGX SDK adopted an XML format for encoding enclave settings in text form, which is usually named as *Enclave*.config.xml.
-The signing tool (i.e., `sgx_sign`) converts it into binary form and stores it in a dedicated section (i.e. `.sgxmeta`) of the enclave's ELF image before it calculates the enclave's measurement (i.e., `SIGSTRUCT::MRENCLAVE`).
-At runtime, the ELF section `.sgxmeta` is consumed by the enclave loader to instantiate the exact enclave that matches the measurement calculated by the signing tool.
+The Intel SGX SDK adopted an XML format for encoding enclave settings in text
+form, which is usually named as *Enclave*.config.xml.
+The signing tool (i.e.,
+`sgx_sign`) converts it into binary form and stores it in a dedicated section
+(i.e., `.sgxmeta`) of the enclave's ELF image before it calculates the
+enclave's measurement (i.e., `SIGSTRUCT::MRENCLAVE`).
+At runtime, the ELF
+section `.sgxmeta` is consumed by the enclave loader to instantiate the exact
+enclave that matches the measurement calculated by the signing tool.

 Below comes from the sample code - SampleEnclave, of Intel SGX SDK.

 ```xml
 <EnclaveConfiguration>
   <ProdID>0</ProdID>